Technolawhere/technolawhere.github.io/_posts/2025-1-17-Guidelines-for-Prevention-and-Regulation-of-Dark-Patterns-2023.md

       (c) constant request to turn on or accept notifications or cookies with no option to say “NO”.

 11. **Trick Question** means the deliberate use of confusing or vague language like confusing wording, double negatives, or other similar tricks, in order to misguide or misdirect a user from taking desired action or leading consumer to take a specific response or action

       Illustrations:

       (a) while giving a choice to opt, “Do you wish to opt out of receiving updates on our collection and discounts forever?” using phrases like, “Yes.
 I would like to receive updates” and “Not Now”, instead of the option, “Yes”.

-  12. “Saas billing” refers to the process of generating and collecting payments from consumers on a recurring basis in a software as a service (SaaS) business model by exploiting positive acquisition loops in recurring subscriptions to get money from users as surreptitiously as possible.
+12. **Saas billing** refers to the process of generating and collecting payments from consumers on a recurring basis in a software as a service (SaaS) business model by exploiting positive acquisition loops in recurring subscriptions to get money from users as surreptitiously as possible.

       Illustrations: